yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 # Then redirect with response 415 Unsupported Media Type and stop processing other conditions
 RewriteRule ^ - [R=415,L]
 ```

+## Ensure the integrity of the logging system

+Verify that security logs are protected from unauthorized access and modification.
+Logging facilities and log information must be protected against tampering, repudiation and unauthorised access.
+It is critical to ensure logs are stored in a secure and tamper-proof manner so that any evidence derived from them can be evidenced in a provable manner.
+This is especially important in any form of legal proceedings relating to evidence from the log.

+Because of that you must ensure log integrity for the application generated logs.
+This includes storing logs on write-once media, forwarding a copy of the logs to a centralized SIEM or generating message digests for each log file.
+This approach ensures that tampering of logs can be detected or prevented.

+## Log retention policy

+We recommend you to develop a log retention policy to identify storage requirements for device logs and implement procedures to ensure that the audit logs are available for a security response in the case of incident or investigation.
+The audit logs must be collected for the last 30 days in easily accessible storage media.
+Older logs should be archived in a protected storage and should be accessible in the future as required for incidents or investigations.

 ## Where to go next